NLnetLabs/cascade/doc/manual/source/intro.rst

 that is implicitly trusted by a DNSSEC-validating resolver.

 A parent zone doesn't directly sign the data in a child zone.
-To establish a secure delegation, the parent zone signs a a hash of the child zone's KSK.
+To establish a secure delegation, the parent zone signs a hash of the child zone's KSK.
 This is called a DS record.

 To do this, the operator of a child zone (such as example.com) generates a